viamrobotics/micro-rdk/examples/modular-drivers/README.md

 Rebuild the project per the above Micro-RDK Development Setup instructions and reflash the board.
-We will be using the Wifi RSSI Sensor and free heap sensor for this example, which used to be in a seperate folder called 'micro-rdk-esp32-sensor-examples'.
+We will be using the Wifi RSSI Sensor and free heap sensor for this example.

 ### Instantiating the Sensors